-The best wireless chargers for 2021 are going to use the Qi standard compatible with any modern iPhone, Samsung phones, Google Pixel 4, OnePlus 8 Pro and every major smartphone that supports wireless charging.
+The best wireless chargers for 2021 are going to use the Qi standard compatible with any modern iPhone, Samsung phones and every major smartphone that supports wireless charging.
 That part is easy.

 What’s harder is deciding which is the best wireless charger for you.
 They all have different designs, prices, and power delivery specs.
 We’ve tested the top products on the market to find out the ups and downs of each, along with our personal recommendations, to give you final answers - and a variety of choices, too.